masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### iv) In one side browser is dealing with Web APIs and other side javascript doing it's work by executing following instructions line by line, so, concurrently happening numerous tasks.

-###### v) Whenever browser ended with dealing it will blank the Call Stack Frame, back to Web API method and released, handed over the result to response in Javascript code.
+###### v) Whenever browser ended with dealing, it will blank the Call Stack Frame, back to Web API method and released, handed over the result to response in Javascript code.

 ###### vi) The response are avilable now in Javascript code where it has been returned.

-So, using callback we are not getting block in Javascript code.
-Thus, the callback function really shine where asynchronous functions are used.
+**Handling asynchronous functions using callback are not getting block in Javascript code.
+Thus, the callback function really shine where asynchronous functions are used.**